-Action No. Action Timescale Owner Include within implementation of the Property Strategy the - Chief Officer: Finance Ongoing throughout lifetime 1. principle of aiming to maximise opportunities for collaboration with and Resources of strategy other public and third sector partners, which can reduce costs and - Heads of Planning potentially enable delivery of a wider range of services 2.
-Engage with Glasgow City Council re current review of - Chief Officer: Finance By end 2017 management and governance of Council land and property and Resources 3.
-Outline links between locality elements of Property Strategy and - Heads of Planning By end 2017 regeneration within localities 4.
-Ensure consideration of transport and access impacts on service - Heads of Planning Ongoing throughout lifetime users continue to be considered where closure of premises or of strategy relocation of services is proposed, in particular with consideration of public transport options Continue and enhance the existing close working relationship - Chief Officer: Finance 5.
-Ongoing throughout lifetime between the HSCP and Strathclyde Partnership for Transport to and Resources of strategy support improved access to services Map current and planned health and social care locations within 6. - Head of Business By end 2017 Glasgow City Development Where proposals are made for new or relocated premises within - Head of Business Ongoing throughout lifetime 7.
-Glasgow, produce updated maps to show these visually of strategy Development Review Property Strategy, identify and propose to IJB any - Chief Officer: Finance September 2019 8. amendments required and Resources
+Action Timescale Action Owner No. Include within implementation of the Property Strategy the - Chief Officer: Finance Ongoing throughout lifetime 1. principle of aiming to maximise opportunities for collaboration and Resources of strategy with other public and third sector partners, which can reduce - Heads of Planning costs and potentially enable delivery of a wider range of services By end 2017 - Chief Officer: Finance Engage with Glasgow City Council re current review of 2. management and governance of Council land and property and Resources Outline links between locality elements of Property Strategy and By end 2017 3. - Heads of Planning regeneration within localities Ensure consideration of transport and access impacts on service - Heads of Planning Ongoing throughout lifetime 4. users continue to be considered where closure of premises or of strategy relocation of services is proposed, in particular with consideration of public transport options Continue and enhance the existing close working relationship - Chief Officer: Finance Ongoing throughout lifetime 5. between the HSCP and Strathclyde Partnership for Transport to and Resources of strategy support improved access to services 6.
+Map current and planned health and social care locations within - Head of Business By end 2017 Glasgow City Development 7.
+Where proposals are made for new or relocated premises within - Head of Business Ongoing throughout lifetime Glasgow, produce updated maps to show these visually Development of strategy Review Property Strategy, identify and propose to IJB any - Chief Officer: Finance September 2019 8. amendments required and Resources